Back to rpg

 20

-It is expected that Endurance rises with level in the ration given.
+It is expected that Endurance rises with level in the ratio given.

 Wounds